craftcms/docs/docs/3.x/config/config-settings.md

 define('CRAFT_CP', true);
 ```

-Alternatively, you can set the <config:baseCpUrl> config setting, but then you will run the risk of losing
+Alternatively, you can set the <config3:baseCpUrl> config setting, but then you will run the risk of losing
 access to portions of your control panel due to URI conflicts with actual folders/files in your main webroot.
 (For example, if you have an `assets/` folder, that would conflict with the `/assets` page in the control
 panel.)